-The Wandiyali ATSI Indigenous Classic will take place at Merewether Beach on 17th and 18th February 2018.
+The Wandiyali ATSI Indigenous Classic, the richest Indigenous surf contest in Australia, will take place at Merewether Beach on Saturday 29th February and Sunday 1st March 2020.
 The event is set to again offer Australia’s biggest purse for an Indigenous surfing competition, offering a total prize money pool of $22,000 for male and female Indigenous surfers.
-This is the richest indigenous surfing contest in world and is an important part of the Surfest festival.
+This event remains the richest indigenous surfing contest in world and is an important part of the Surfest festival.

 The contest is open to Open men, women, juniors and longboarder surfers.
 Indigenous surfers from all over Australia travel to Newcastle for two days of cultural and sporting celebrations and is an event not to be missed as the standard of surfing is exceptional.

-Co founder and CEO of Wandiyali ATSI said; “Wandiyali is beyond excited for the 2018 Wandiyali Indigenous Classic with the event moving to a weekend format!
-We are expecting that more contestants will enter and make the event bigger and better than ever before.
+Co founder and CEO of Wandiyali ATSI Steve Kilroy said; “Wandiyali is beyond excited for the 2020 Wandiyali Indigenous Classic.
+We will build on the recent success of moving the event to a weekend format for the past two years.
+In 2020 the 35th anniversary of Surfest we believe many more contestants will enter across all divisions to make the event bigger and better than ever before.

-For us here at Wandiyali, and for the surfers that enter the events, it is all about showcasing Indigenous talent in different ways.
-The Classic is a great way for mob to catch up, connect and show off their talents.
+For us here at Wandiyali, and for the surfers in the events, it is all about showcasing Indigenous talent in different ways.
+The Wandiyali Classic is a great way for mob to catch up, connect and show off their talents.